spruceid/spruceid.dev/docs/didkit/did-web.md

 didkit generate-ed25519-key > issuer_key.jwk
 ```

-*Note: We recommend using a fresh and unique private key generated on the web
-server and never moved elsewhere.
-Copying a private key from elsewhere is
-discouraged.*
+*Note: in this tutorial we assume a unique, fresh key but omit any backup or
+storage considerations.
+While re-using existing keys entails risks, so does
+storing a private key only on a mutable server; if a key is lost, no new
+credentials can be signed (i.e. issued), and updating the public key published
+on step5 will invalidate any credentials signed with the lost private key.*

-3. Generate a `did:key` from that Ed25519 key, display it, and save its DID
+1. Generate a `did:key` from that Ed25519 key, display it, and save its DID
    document locally:
 ```sh
 did=$(didkit key-to-did key -k issuer_key.jwk)